newtovaux/cdn-js-checker/README.md

 # cdnjs Checker

-A python 3 script to search for uses of cdnjs in files or websites, then uses the cdnjs API to check for updates.
+A python 3 script to search for uses of cdnjs in files or web pages, then uses the cdnjs API to check for potential updates.

 ## Dependencies